cassi-blyat/Acrobat-Reader-Notes/README.md

 ---

-> AI-powered PDF annotation manager for researchers, students, and developers.

 Acrobat Reader Notes is an open-source platform for importing, organizing, searching, and syncing PDF annotations from Adobe Acrobat Reader and other PDF tools.

 </div>